Analytics

 Regional Opportunities and Challenges

 The Central and Eastern Europe area offers many advantages for the business environment conducive to AI development.
 One of them is low unemployment, characteristic of many CEE countries.
 Furthermore, competitive labor costs, relatively lower than in Western Europe, are attractive for investors seeking more economical locations for their research and development centers and operational bases.
-Importantly, the region also boasts a strong pool of specialists (including world-classones), especially in IT and software engineering.
+Importantly, the region also boasts a strong pool of specialists (including world-class ones), especially in IT and software engineering.
 The local potential in this field has roots in the tradition of technical education, developed over decades.
 High-quality education in STEM (science, technology, engineering, and mathematics) disciplines provides the foundation for a qualified workforce.
 Countries like Poland, Czech Republic, and Hungary have leading technical universities educating top-level engineers and programmers.
-Training program sand educational initiatives also support the development of AI-related skills, contributing to the growth of specialists in this field.
+The OECD AI Policy Observatory7 highlights how these countries have integrated AI into their national innovation strategies.
+Training programs and educational initiatives also support the development of AI-related skills, contributing to the growth of specialists in this field.
 Additionally, the rapidly developing startup ecosystem in CEE creates favorable conditions for the development of innovative companies.
 Many regional 'unicorns' focus on creating innovative solutions applicable in various industries worldwide.
 Lastly, in recent years, there has been an increase in AI investments in the CEE region, indicating the growing potential of this sector.

-The CEE region is attracting attention from Western investors, including giants like Andreessen Horowitz and Toyota,who have invested in local startups.
+The CEE region is attracting attention from Western investors, including giants like Andreessen Horowitz and Toyota, who have invested in local startups.
 European investors like Atomico are also engaging in the region.
-Vertical AI development, specializing inindustry-specific solutions, is observed.
+Dealroom.co's Central and Eastern European Startups 2024 report4 highlights the emergence of vertical AI development, specializing in industry-specific solutions.
 The AI media sector secured over €120 million, with AI in healthcare attaining similar amounts.
-It is expected that healthcare, cybersecurity, and finance will become main areas of AI innovation in CEE.
-Although there is alack of significant acquisitions, international technology leaders are making strategic acquisitions in the region.
+McKinsey's analysis of Europe's AI opportunity13 suggests that healthcare, cybersecurity, and finance will become main areas of AI innovation in CEE.
+Although there is a lack of significant acquisitions, international technology leaders are making strategic acquisitions in the region.

 Despite considerable VC interest, the development of high-quality startups does not match the available funding.
+The Global Startup Ecosystem Report 2024 by Startup Genome14 ranks several CEE cities among emerging tech hubs.
 The report's authors emphasize that governments and ecosystem leaders should focus on attracting global networks, resources, and talents.
 The region's strengths include technical talent, cost-effectiveness, and a dynamic culture, attracting Western founders.
 The AI ecosystem in CEE is at a pivotal moment, with strong momentum and growing interest from global investors.

 Poland's Role as a Development Leader on the European AI Map

 It is worth noting that Poland has its language model, Bielik v2, and is working on another large language model, PLLuM (Polish Large Language Model), which will be fully open and free.
+The Stack Overflow Developer Survey 202416 shows that Polish developers are among the most active in AI and machine learning adoption globally.
 Here are some examples of successful Polish startups:

 Synerise is a software company specializing in big data and artificial intelligence.
 They develop and license platforms that analyze and interpret behavioral data, automate business processes, and provide actionable insights for organizations.
 Synerise's solutions are used in customer relationship management, business analytics, and other areas.